knownasilya/ember-cli-deploy-gcloud-storage/README.md

 # ember-cli-deploy-gcloud-storage

-An Ember-CLI-Deploy plugin to upload assets to Google Cloud Storage.
+An Ember-CLI-Deploy plugin to upload assets to Google Cloud Storage (can also be used for Firebase).

 [![NPM][npm-badge-img]][npm-badge-link]
 [![Build Status][travis-badge]][travis-badge-url]